spxy/clpc/appendix-a.md

     it out by inserting a semicolon (i.e., `;`) before the opening parentheses.

   - Hide the tool bar:

     ```elisp
     (tool-bar-mode -1)
     ```

+    Note that this is only an author's preference.
+You don't have to do this if you would like to retain the tool bar.

   - Hide the scroll bar:

     ```elisp
     (scroll-bar-mode -1)
     ```

+    Note that this is only an author's preference.
+You don't have to do this if you would like to retain the scroll bar.

   - Inhibit the startup screen with the `Welcome to GNU Emacs` message from appearing: